Quasi-fibered boundary pseudodifferential operators: Introduction

-From there, one can then define corresponding pseudodifferential operators following the usual approach.
+As alluded in Corollary~\ref{pch.1}, we need also to replace the conormality of \cite[\S~3]{Melrose1992} with the weaker notion of $\QFB$ conormality.
+Because of this, we cannot directly rely on the standard pushforward theorem to establish composition, but fortunately, straightforward modifications of the proof of \cite[Theorem~4]{Melrose1992} suffice to provide the composition result that we need.
+Notice that such a weaker notion of conormality can naturally be formulated for other calculi, for instance for the edge calculus \cite{MazzeoEdge,AG}, allowing to deal with situations where polyhomogeneity results are out of reach or not expected.
+Except for this weaker notion of conormality, one can then define corresponding $\QFB$ pseudodifferential operators following the usual approach.
 In particular, we can introduce suitable normal operators that correspond to suspended versions of $\QFB$ operators.
-This allows us, as in \cite{Mazzeo-MelrosePhi,DLR}, to introduce the notion of fully elliptic $\QFB$ operator in Definition~\ref{sm.31} below and prove Theorem~\ref{int.7} above.
+This allows us, as in \cite{Mazzeo-MelrosePhi,DLR}, to introduce the notion of fully elliptic $\QFB$ operator in Definition~\ref{sm.31} below and to prove Theorem~\ref{int.7} above.
 As discussed above, to analyze certain non-fully elliptic operators such as the Hodge-deRham operator, we develop a calculus of $\Qb$ operators.
 The double space for these is essentially the $\QAC$ double space, but with the last blow-up omitted.